 This was written by Hank Ballard, who originally recorded it in 1959 with his group The Midnighters.
-Ballard was an influential R&B musician who blended Rock, Country and Gospel in the '50s and '60s.
-He died in 2003.
+Ballard, who died in 2003, was an influential R&B musician who blended rock, country and gospel in the '50s and '60s.

 Hank Ballard & The Midnighters tried to get a Twist craze going with their original version of the song, doing the dance at their shows as they toured America (their dance was a little different, with band members lifting a leg to twist).
-It caught on in Philadelphia and in Baltimore, but was far from a national craze until Chubby Checker covered the song.
+It caught on in Philadelphia and in Baltimore, but was far from the national craze Chubby Checker created when he covered the song.

 Chubby Checker hit #1 in the US with this song on September 19, 1960.
 That same week, the original version by Hank Ballard & The Midnighters reached its peak chart position of #28.